Premarital sex: Religion

 Views on premarital sex are often shaped by religious teachings and beliefs, in part because ancient religious texts forbid it.
 People who actively practice religion are less likely to engage in premarital sex or at least go longer before having sex for the first time.
+Evangelical Christian young adults (ages 15 through 22) who are never married are much less likely to engage in premarital sex if they attend church services on a weekly basis, compared to those with no church attendance.
+Additionally, among Christians who have never been married, those who consider religion to be "very important" engage less in premarital sexual intercourse than those who view religion as "somewhat important".
+Those young adult Christians who belong to conservative denominations (e.g. Conservative Mennonites) are less likely to engage in premarital sex than those who are members of mainline churches.

-Muslims and Hindus are less likely to report having premarital sex than Christians, Jews, and Buddhists.
-Islam has the greatest effect of attitudes on premarital sex.
-People in predominantly Muslim societies have the lowest report of engaging in premarital sex.
-A study published in 2013 found that over 60% of Muslims reported to have had sex before marriage, compare to 65% of Hindus, 71% of Christians (primarily in Europe and North America), 84% of Jewish and over 85% of Buddhists who reported to have had sex before marriage.
-Christianity, Judaism, and Islam have strict rules about specific behaviors and sex outside of marriage, in contrast, "Buddhism does not have similarly strict rules about specific behaviors".
+One study published in 2013 indicated that Muslims and Hindus are less likely to report having premarital sex than Christians, Jews, and Buddhists.
+The study indicated that people in predominantly Islamic societies have the lowest report of engaging in premarital sex, 53% lower than Christians (primarily in Europe and North America).
+Buddhists, Jews, and individuals from other religious traditions are more likely to report premarital sex compared to Christians.
+While Christianity, Judaism, and Islam have strict rules regarding sex outside of marriage, Buddhism lacks such specific behavioral prohibitions, though its ethical precepts still discourage premarital sex.
+Studies shows Buddhists are more likely than Muslims, Christians, Hindus, and people of traditional faiths to report premarital sex, with rates similar to Jews and no significant differences regarding extramarital sex.

 Students who attend a faith-based (predominantly Christian) university view premarital sexual activity more negatively than students who do not.